 First of all, it is important to note that a true contradiction exists only when there is no possible way to reconcile two statements.
-If the seemingly conflicting statements address different things, or employ their terminology in varying senses, or if all of the facts are unknown or unclear — it is not fair to charge a document with contradiction.
-Contradiction is a form of untruth; a narrative should be treated as credible unless it can be shown conclusively not to be.
+If the seemingly conflicting statements address different things or employ their terminology in varying senses or if all of the facts are unknown or unclear, then it is not fair to charge a document with contradiction.
+A contradiction is a form of untruth.
+A narrative should be treated as credible unless it can be shown conclusively not to be.

 How is the matter to be resolved?
 Two solutions have been proffered by respectable scholars.

 One solution offered is that the Hebrew text of 2 Chronicles 22:2 literally describes Ahaziah as a “son of forty-two years.”
 Some scholars have argued that this phrase does not mean that he as an individual was forty-two years old when he came to the throne.
 Rather, they suggest that the expression depicts the sum of years that had passed since the founding of the dynasty of Omri, the father of Ahab (note the phrase “house of Ahab” v.
 3), from whom Ahaziah was descended through his mother (v.
 2b).

 From the time of Omri, to that of Ahaziah, was some forty-two years.
 You might read Lightfoot’s explanation as cited in Adam Clarke’s Commentary (at 2 Kings 8:26).
 See also John W. Haley’s, Alleged Discrepancies of the Bible (p.
 398), Robert Jamieson in the Jamieson, Fausette, & Brown Bible Commentary (Vol. I, p.
 546), and in the Seventh-day Adventist Bible Commentary (Vol. 3, p.
 269).